Family hit by 'heartless' deportation

 But all seemed well as visas went on to be renewed, without pause, in both 2017 and 2018.

-However, Mr Kalim said this year "disaster'' struck, although seemingly through no fault of their own.
+However, Kalim said this year "disaster'' struck, although seemingly through no fault of their own.

 "I made our applications together as I always do, but by about March this year, I noticed only my visa had come through.